 Preferred Yield - The Class B Preferred Units are entitled to a cumulative preferred yield of 2.06% per annum, compounded quarterly, on the sum of (a) the Class B Preferred Unit unreturned capital value and (b) the Class B Preferred unpaid yield accumulated for all prior quarterly compounding periods.
-For the years ended December 31, 2022 and 2021, the cumulative preferred yield amounted to approximately \$305,000 and \$242,000, respectively, and remains unpaid as of December 31, 2021.
+For the year ended December 31, 2021, the cumulative preferred yield amounted to approximately \$242,000, and remains unpaid as of December 31, 2021.